Sorrii/AzteGiveaway/README.md

 - User Participation: Users can enter giveaways by reacting with a specified emoji.
 - Single Entry: Each user can enter a giveaway only once.
 - Automatic Winner Selection: Winners are automatically selected when the giveaway ends.
-- Database Integration: Store giveaway entries, winners, and preferences in a PostgreSQL database.
+- Database Integration: Store giveaway entries, winners, and preferences in a MySql database.
 - Localization: Supports multiple languages.

 ## Prerequisites